Last updated May 4, 2022.

 A typical dose for children and young teens is 200 mg per day.

-The most common side effects experienced with phosphatidylserine supplements are digestive upset and insomnia, particularly with high dosages.
+The most common side effects of phosphatidylserine supplements are digestive upset and insomnia, particularly with high dosages.

-Phosphatidylserine should be avoided if you take blood thinning or anti-inflammatory drugs.
-(166)
+Phosphatidylserine should be avoided if you take blood thinners or anti-inflammatory drugs.

 It can decrease the effectiveness of antihistamines and antidepressants.

-Do not take phosphatidylserine with drugs prescribed for Alzheimer’s such as Aricept, Exelon, and Razadyne without talking to your doctor.
-(167)
+Do not take phosphatidylserine with drugs prescribed for Alzheimer’s, such as Aricept, Exelon, and Razadyne, without talking to your doctor.